 Reduce the Load with Software

 One thing that can help with the December rush is appropriately preparing for it.
 The most efficient and easiest way to do this is by allocating time in the lead up.
 Set out your tasks for the day or week and ensure that you're spending your time where you think you are.
 A solid practice management software system is the key to time allocation.
 To ensure you've achieved what you needed to at the end of each day, you can view your billing for the day, which is easily accessible in you PMS.
+Furthermore, dashboards can provide a good overview of how much you and the staff in your legal practice are working.
+Effectively managing this can help you determine if you, or a member of your team might be working a little too much.
 In addition to time management, software like LawMaster can optimise your workflow.

 When it's hard to figure out exactly what your next task is or what you should work on next, billable time tends to bleed into non-work hours.
 Separating work and life is easiest when you closely keep track of what you're working on at any given time and what's coming next.